sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 ### It comes with a dictionary

 There are many ways to write in a language.
-And with a Premium subscription, you can embrace all Focus has to offer.
+With a Premium subscription, you can embrace all Focus has to offer.

-So, after you fill in a keyword, Focus will connect to our API services and will provide you with related synonyms and inflections.
+So, after you fill in a keyword, Focus connects to our API services and provides you with related synonyms and inflections.
-With those, Focus is able to rate your content more accurately.
+With those, Focus can rate your content more accurately.

 The synonyms provided make up for great writing suggestions.
-Utilizing those synonyms will increase your chances to be found, too.
+Utilizing those synonyms increases your chances to be found, too.

 [tsfep-image id="2"]